 Tech companies are now the coolest places to work in and they are often ranked in the top list of the best places to work worldwide.

-A lot of people whose career specialization are non-technical now desire to join the tech world.
+A lot of people whose career specializations are non-technical now desire to join the tech world.
 There are instances of attempts to learn to code or take courses in data science, in a bid to acquire tech skills.
 This enthusiasm doesn’t stay on for long as they soon lose momentum due to the daily demands of their primary careers.

 But then, there is a place for lots of other non-technical roles in tech companies.
 To begin your own tech career journey, we have a list of 10 roles in tech companies that do not require any technical experience or expertise.

 Product marketing involves the process of introducing a product to the market, developing strategies to promote it, and ways to sell it to customers.
 Product marketing requires an understanding of the product’s target market and deploying strategic messaging to boost a company’s revenue and a product’s demand.

 A Product Manager focuses on the strategic ways in which products become adopted and gain relevance among existing customers.
 Their job responsibilities also involve understanding the buyers’ journey and then tailor marketing campaigns that would be relevant to potential buyers.

 Sales development is the process by which potential leads are identified and processed for further sales outreach, bridging the gap between marketing and sales to reduce the time and resources spent on low-quality leads.
 In simpler terms, sales development scrutinizes the lead that a marketing unit has brought in to make sure it is ready for the next step.

 A Sales Development Representative is an insider salesperson that focuses on outreach, prospecting, and lead qualification.
 They move leads through the sales pipeline.
 They connect and learn about their businesses and needs.

 Regardless of what industry it is, the most important asset in any business is its human capital.
 Human resources ensure that this asset is nurtured and supported in a work environment.
 A functioning Human Resource Specialist is very important to the success of any Tech company.